 Are you eligible for a Test and Trace Support Payment?

-From 28 September 2020, individuals will be entitled to a Test and Trace Support Payment of £500 if they:
+From 28 September 2020, you are entitled to a Test and Trace Support Payment of £500 if you:

-- Have responded to messages received from NHS Test and Trace (which will have been received via a combination of email, text, letter or phone call) in which they provided their contact details and where they have tested positive, the details of their contacts
+- Have responded to messages received from NHS Test and Trace (which will have been received via a combination of email, text, letter or phone call) in which you've provided your contact details and where you have tested positive, the details of your contacts

 - Are employed or self-employed

 - Are unable to work from home and will lose income as a result